 - A small container for the vinegar water bath and the sous vide machine

-Step 2 – Fill the container with a 50/50 mix of white vinegar and water.
+Step 3 – Fill the container with a 50/50 mix of white vinegar and water

-Step 3 – Set the temperature for 140° F (60° C) and switch the immersion circulator on.
+Step 4 – Set the temperature for 140° F (60° C) and switch the immersion circulator on

-Step 4 – Leave the immersion circulator running, it is best if you let it run for at least an hour.
+Step 5 – Leave the immersion circulator running for at least an hour.

-Step 5 – Once completed, empty the water/vinegar mix from the container and replace it with fresh water.
+Step 6 – Once completed, empty the water/vinegar mix from the container and replace it with fresh water

-Step 7 – Using a clean cloth, dry the machine off, and check to see that the mineral deposits have been removed.
+Step 8 – Using a clean cloth, dry the machine off, and check to see that the mineral deposits are removed.

-If you have a machine that dismantles, you can also clean the components with a toothbrush to remove build-up that may have softened, but hasn’t been removed.
-Be careful not to damage the impeller shaft and other parts during this stage.
+If you have a machine that dismantles, you can also clean the components with a toothbrush to remove build-up that may have softened but remained.
+Take care not to damage the impeller shaft and other parts during this stage.

 Can I Use Cleaning Products?